lupyuen/visual-embedded-rust/README.md

 Ignore the message `There Are Task Errors`

-The Bootloader only needs to be flashed once.
+The Bootloader only needs to be built once.

 3️⃣ In the Task Runner, click `[2] Build Application`